juju/docs/src/en/clouds-lxd-advanced.md

 Cloud "lxd-remote" successfully added

-You may need to `juju add-credential lxd-remote' if your cloud needs additional credentials Then you can bootstrap with 'juju bootstrap lxd-remote'
+You will need to add credentials for this cloud (`juju add-credential lxd-remote`) before creating a controller (`juju bootstrap lxd-remote`).
 ```

 !!!
 Important: